pawelgrzybek/pawelgrzybek.com/content/posts/2025-10-31-top-picks-2025-october/index.md

 ### [MiniMax - Neovim with maximum MINI](https://nvim-mini.org/blog/2025-10-13-announce-minimax.html)

 This is a pretty niche one, for Neovim fans only.
 Evgeni Chasnovski, the creator of the mini.nvim family, released a great resource to help you out with your Neovim configuration.
 It is not another opinionated distribution, but more like a starting point to build upon.
 The closest thing I would compare it to is [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), which I like a ton, and this was my starting point for my configuration.
 Evgeni put tons of love into it, and the comments on the Lua files are insanely helpful.
-I’m a huge fan of his contributions to the Neovim ecosystem.
+I'm a huge fan of his contributions to the Neovim ecosystem.

 ### [A pragmatic guide to modern CSS colours - part one](https://piccalil.li/blog/a-pragmatic-guide-to-modern-css-colours-part-one/)